R-Spin: Efficient Speaker and Noise-invariant Representation Learning with Acoustic Pieces: Introduction

-Due to the need for efficiently obtaining good content and robust representations in real-world applications, this paper extends Spin with noise-invariant training and acoustic piece pseudo-label learning, coined Robust Spin~(\proposed).
-During training, two utterances with the same content but with perturbed voices and random noises are fed into a speech SSL encoder.
-The encoder outputs are then frame-wise vector-quantized with a learnable codebook via online clustering, as in Spin.
-The model learns to perform swapped prediction of cluster IDs between representations of the two utterances.
-An auxiliary pseudo-label prediction loss is introduced to prevent the model from collapsing.
-The pseudo labels are generated by learning acoustic pieces~\citep{ren2022speech} on top of the discrete units produced by a pre-trained Spin model, offering better training targets closer to phonemes and characters.
-Under this framework, the speech encoder learns speaker and noise-invariant representations, benefiting robustness and content-related tasks simultaneously.
-The contributions are summarized as follows: \begin{enumerate}[nolistsep] \item We integrate predicting acoustic pieces into the Spin, allowing fine-tuning all parameters without collapsing so that fine-tuned models can process more complex speech recordings. \item \proposed~inherits the benefit of low training costs from Spin, requiring 12X less computation than prior arts. \item \proposed~outperforms other SSFT approaches in severely distorted speech and phoneme recognition tasks like the CHiME-4 challenge~\citep{vincent2017chime4}. \item We directly inspect the hidden representations of speech SSL models to quantify the speaker and noise invariability. \item We offer in-depth analyses of discrete acoustic units to understand how these units help speech encoder training. \end{enumerate}
+To effectively acquire high-quality content and robust representations for real-world applications, this paper extends Spin with noise-invariant training and acoustic piece pseudo-label learning, coined Robust Spin~(\proposed).
+During training, two utterances of the same content with different distortions are fed into a speech SSL encoder.
+The outputs are frame-wise vector-quantized with a learnable codebook via online clustering, as in Spin.
+The model is trained to match cluster ID distributions between the utterances.
+To prevent codebook collapse, an additional pseudo-label prediction loss is introduced.
+The pseudo-labels are generated by learning acoustic pieces~\citep{ren2022acoustic-piece} on top of the discrete units produced by a pre-trained Spin model, offering better training targets that closely align with phonemes and characters.
+Within this framework, the speech encoder learns speaker and noise-invariant representations, benefiting robustness and content extraction simultaneously.
+The contributions are summarized as follows: \begin{enumerate}[nolistsep] \item We integrate predicting acoustic pieces into Spin, enabling fine-tuning all parameters without collapsing, which allows the processing of more complex speech recordings. \item \proposed~inherits the benefit of low training costs from Spin, requiring 12X less computation than prior art. \item With noise-invariant training, \proposed~outperforms other DS approaches in distorted speech and phoneme recognition tasks like the CHiME-4 challenge~\citep{vincent2017chime4}. \item We inspect the hidden representations of speech SSL models to quantify the speaker and noise invariability. \item We offer in-depth analyses of discrete acoustic units to understand how these units help speech encoder training. \end{enumerate}